bakkelim/go-grpc/README.md

-# go-grpc
+# grpc-go
-Playing with GO and gRPC
+Playing with gRPC and GO